zepora-dan/it-s-me-Deborah/README.md

 ### 🚀 About Me

-I'm a Software Engineering student who loves turning ideas into working apps — from productivity tools to chatbots to finance trackers.
+I'm a Software Engineering student at diredawa university who loves turning ideas into working apps — from productivity tools to chatbots to finance trackers.
 Currently deepening my skills in databases, APIs, and clean full-stack architecture.

 🌐 **See it all in action:** [zepora-dan.github.io/My-portfolio](https://zepora-dan.github.io/My-portfolio/)